pmbot-io/pmbot-docs/src/data/docs/20-pmbot-yml/50-generic-bump-config.md

 ### pattern

-A [minimatch](https://www.npmjs.com/package/minimatch) pattern to use for matching against dependency names.
+A Javascript regular expression to use for matching against dependency names.

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>